 In the event of termination of a participant's employment due to death or disability prior to the end of a performance period, performance share awards will generally be deemed earned immediately upon such termination in an amount equal to the amount that would have been earned had the target performance level for the performance period been met, and then prorated based on the number of days in the performance period that have elapsed to the date of termination of employment.
 In the event of termination of a participant's employment due to death or disability prior to the end of a performance period, shares of restricted stock underlying performance units awarded under the Performance Unit Program will be deemed earned and vested immediately upon such termination in an amount equal to the amount that would have been earned had the target performance level for the performance period been met.
-In the event of termination of a participant's employment due to death or disability prior to a participant's employment due to death or disability prior to the earned had the target performance level for the performance period been met.
-In the event of termination of a participant's employment due to death or disability following the end of a performance period, shares of restricted stock underlying performance units awarded under the Performance of a participant's employment due to death or disability following the end of a performance period, shares of restricted stock underlying performance units awarded under the Performance Unit Program will be deemed earned and vested immediately upon such termination in an amount equal to the amount that was earned based on actual performance achieved.
+In the event of termination of a participant's employment due to death or disability following the end of a performance period, shares of restricted stock underlying performance units awarded under the Performance Unit Program will be deemed earned and vested immediately upon such termination in an amount equal to the amount that was earned based on actual performance achieved.